CICE-Consortium/Icepack/doc/source/developer_guide/dg_documentation.rst

 Building documentation
 ~~~~~~~~~~~~~~~~~~~~~~

-Once you've committed and pushed changes to the documentation *.rst files on your personal development fork.
+snce you've committed and pushed changes to the documentation `*.rst` files on your personal development fork.
 Go to your readthedocs.org site and then select your project "Overview".
 Whenever you commit to your fork
 the documents will automatically build.
 There is also an option to "Build a Version".
 Choose "latest"
 and then click the green "Build version" button.